AbsolutionA/sonnetlog/README.md

-A simple library for printing and logging errors with predefined tags or custom tags, which always start with timestemps.
+A simple library for printing and logging errors with predefined tags or custom tags, which always start with timestamps.
 For more info read the headerfile comments.